dglttr/scrawler/docs/custom_data_extractors.rst

 ------------------------------------

-Data extractors are passed a :class:`.Website` object, which provides access to various data points (see also the documented variables in the :class:`.Website` documentation).
+Data extractors are passed a :class:`.Website` object, which provides access to various data points (see also the documented attributes in the :class:`.Website` documentation).
 The three most important ones are:

 1. The website's HTML parsed as a BeautifulSoup object (see `their